Consumer Medicine Information

 The name of your medicine is APO-Risperidone.
 It contains the active ingredient risperidone.

-It is used for:
+Risperidone is used for:

 decreased need for sleep, pressured speech, racing thoughts, distractibility or poor

 judgment including disruptive or aggressive behaviours

 suspiciousness, agitation or wandering

-in adults, adolescents and children over 5 years old who are intellectually disabled
+in adults, adolescents and children aged over 5 years old who are intellectually disabled

-Certain behaviours seen in children and adolescents with autism.
+certain behaviours seen in children and adolescents with autism

 Ask your doctor if you have any questions about why this medicine has been prescribed

 Your doctor may have prescribed this medicine for another reason.